Coral Palms: Pt. 2

 Holt tells Jake that Figgis contacted the Fun Zone, proving their video managed to catch his attention.
 They then set to buy weapons from a store.
 Despite not carrying a license, the owner sells it to them.
 However, their car is stopped by Sheriff Reynolds (Jim O'Heir), who finds the weapons and takes them to the station.

 Meanwhile, at the 99th precinct, the squad is presented to their new Captain, Jason "C.J."
 Stentley (Ken Marino).
 However, he has a hands-off attitude and lets everyone do anything they want, to the point where Gina (Chelsea Peretti) gets her own assistant Emily (Esther Povitsky), Boyle (Joe Lo Truglio) gets a treadmill, Rosa (Stephanie Beatriz) gets an isolated desk and Terry (Terry Crews) gets a yogurt fridge.
 This bothers Amy (Melissa Fumero), as everyone forgets Holt's message of work.
 They return their items and ask C.J. to toughen up and be more strict, which he agrees to do.

 Back in Florida, Jake and Holt decide to tell the Sheriff their real identities and gives him a number to contact Haas and confirm everything.
 However, Figgis is revealed to have kidnapped Haas and both are arrested.
 With the help of their inmates, they stage a fight to get the Sheriff to enter.
-When this does not work, Jake kisses Holt in the lips, prompting him to enter and both Jake and Holt escape the cell.
+When this does not work, Jake kisses Holt on the lips.
+This prompts the Sheriff to enter and both Jake and Holt escape the cell.
 Now fugitives, they decide to call the precinct.
 When the squad explains to C.J. that they have to go to Florida, he refuses to let them do it, based on their previous talk.

 Pt.
 3

 While still being wanted by the police, Jake and Holt seek shelter in the storage unit.
-Holt's leg is accidentally impaled by a rod which he removes.
-Meanwhile, the squad decides to ignore C.J.'s order and go to Florida in a minivan.
+Holt's leg is accidentally impaled by a rod while running, which he removes.
+Meanwhile, the squad decides to ignore C.J.'s order and go to Florida in Terry's minivan.

-After Holt makes a self-surgery on his leg, the squad arrives to the storage unit.
-They find a way to lure Figgis out and go to Fun Zone but Holt remains with Gina in the storage unit.
-In the Fun Zone, Jake contacts Figgis (Eric Roberts) who arrives shortly with his men; the men are quickly dispatched by the squad.
-Seeing that they need help, Holt and Gina both pilot a semi-trailer truck to the Fun Zone.
+After Holt performs self-surgery on his leg, the squad arrives to the storage unit.
+They plan a way to lure Figgis out and go to Fun Zone to prepare an ambush, while Holt remains with Gina in the storage unit.
+In the Fun Zone, Jake contacts Figgis (Eric Roberts), who arrives shortly with his men; the men are quickly dispatched by the squad.
+Seeing that they need help, Holt and Gina both commandeer a semi-trailer truck to the Fun Zone.

 Jake intercepts Figgis until he is cornered by Sheriff Reynolds.
 Figgis shoots Reynolds and takes Jake with him at gunpoint.
 Amy arrives and shoots Jake in the leg (as instructed) and follows Figgis.
 Before Figgis can escape in his car, he is hit by the semi-trailer truck.
 Figgis is arrested and Jake is treated for his injury.
-The squad returns to the precinct where C.J. tells them that due to their actions, they will be relocated to the night shift.
+The squad returns to the precinct, where C.J. tells them that due to their actions, they will be reassigned to the night shift.